Altishofer/DFL_PeerBasedMixing/README.md

 ### Linn
 - ✅ Switch to structured JSON model updates instead of serialized byte streams
-- Implement streaming-based FL aggregation (send parts during each epoch)
+- ✅ Implement streaming-based FL aggregation (send parts during each epoch)
 - ✅ Aggregation algo which aggregates all model fragments, ignoring any identity and parameter distribution
 - ✅ Implement more robust fragment-based aggregation
+- Enable and disable mixnet routing for experimental purposes
+- Mixing strategies (delay, shuffle, batch, dummy)

 ### Sandrin
 ✅ Use persistent TCP connections (currently, each message uses a new socket)